009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 ### Defined classes

 In the following, we wrote a description of which classes are implemented and what functions they contain.
-We wanted to create an appropriate GitHub repository with our code and a detailled description.
+We wanted to create an appropriate GitHub repository with our code and a detailed description.

  **Class: Main** (file main.py) We start our speech assistant Hal in our main-file.